cruncher/sparky/README.md

 the parent object, which in this case is Sparky.data.text.
 A leading opening bracket <code>[</code> would do the same thing.

+### Using JavaScript

+#### Sparky(node, model, ctrl)

+A node doesn't have to be in the DOM for Sparky to bind to it.
+You can bind it using Sparky, then insert it into the DOM:

+    var node = document.createElement('p');

+    node.innerText = 'Sparky loves you, {{username}}';

+    Sparky(node, Sparky.data.text);

+    // Now update the model whenever data comes in, and insert the node
+    // into the DOM.
+Job's a good 'un.
+    Sparky.data.text.username = "Marco";
+    body.appendChild(node);

+Sparky can also take a documentFragment as the first argument.

 ### Looping over a collection

 Sparky has no syntax for looping over a collection.